 Holmgren, Noel.
 1998.
 The Illustrated Companion to Gleason and Cronquist's Manual.
 Illustrations of the Vascular Plants of Northeastern United States and Adjacent Canada.
 The New York Botanical Garden, Bronx, New York.

 Voss, E.G. 1985.
-Michigan flora.
+Michigan Flora.
 Part II.
-Dicotyledons.
+Dicots (Saururaceae - Cornaceae).
 Cranbrook Institute of Science and University of Michigan Herbarium.
 Ann Arbor, Michigan.
-1212 pp.
+724 pp.

 This guide was authored by: Stephen M. Young, Elizabeth Spencer, Richard M. Ring.